Last updated on March 18th, 2023 at 04:40 pm

 I’m a planner.
 I really am.
 Before I head out on a journey, whether it’s a trip or a move, I like to have some kind of order.
 You can call me a little obsessive Type A but I have packed enough suitcases, houses or whatever that I find it easier to be organized from the get go.

-With that said, when it comes to considering becoming an expat, self-reflection is a good thing.
+When it comes to considering becoming an expat, self-reflection is a good thing.
 If you’ve ever moved to a neighboring town, or cross country, you know it takes work.
 It magnifies when you go across the planet.
-And while the allure is there, you should just want to make sure you’re in the right state of mind.
+While the allure is there, you should just want to make sure you’re in the right state of mind.

 1. Why am I going abroad?